QD888/OpenOPS/README.md

 OpenOPS for Information Technology

 Bellow projects is prototype for Dell EMC storage monitor with Python.
-You can NOT use them in prudoct enviroment directly.
+You can NOT use them in product enviroment directly.

 OpenOPS PowerStore:   https://github.com/QD888/OpenOPS-PowerStore